API

 ShapedAsNT(data::AbstractVector{<:Real}, shape::NamedTupleShape)

-shares memory with data
+shape(data)The resulting ShapedAsNT shares memory with data:

 x = (a = 42, b = rand(1:9, 2, 3))